AyushiVai123/Target-SQL-Business-Case-Study/README.md

 product_id A Unique ID given to each product available on the site

-seller_id Unique ID of the seller registered in ShopEase
+seller_id Unique ID of the seller registered in Target

 shipping_limit_date The date before which shipping of the ordered product must be completed